MAZDA RADAR CRUISE CONTROL (MRCC) SYSTEM [(US)]

 Shift up/shift down request

-• If the transaxle gear position is not appropriate to the vehicle speed while the MRCC system is operating, a shift up/shift down request is displayed in the multi-information display of the instrument cluster and active driving display.
+• If the transaxle gear position is not appropriate to the vehicle speed while the MRCC system is operating, a shift up/shift down request is displayed in the multi-information display of the instrument cluster and active driving display.am3zzn00009188

 Caution

 • If the vehicle continues to be driven without following the shift up request, the continuous high engine speed will apply a load on the engine which could cause engine damage.
-Shift the gears up in accordance with the shift up request.
+Shift the gears up in accordance with the shift up request.• If the vehicle continues to be driven without following the shift down request, it could cause the engine to stall.
+Shift the gears down in accordance with the shift down request.

 Note